Rohan Bopanna: Tennis career

-1995s: Junior Career

 1996: First Junior Tournament

 Bopanna entered his 1st ever ITF Junior tournament which was India ITF Junior World Ranking Event 1996.
 He won his singles 1st round match against Girish Ramchandani in straight sets.
 This was his 1st win in the junior level on his 1st appearance.
 But he lost his next match in straight sets to Yeni Sandeep in straight sets.
 In the doubles, he partnered Akshay Jagdale where they lost in straight sets to Harsh Mankad and Rishi Sridhar.

 1997: First Junior Title

 Bopanna started the year at Indian ITF Junior Tournament 1 where he had qualified for main draw by getting a bye and beating compatriots Vivek Bhakuni, Nikhil Murali and Arjun Shetty respectively all in straight sets.
-But he lost in the 1st round to Vijayendra Laad 1-6,6-2,4-6.
+But he lost in the first round to Vijayendra Laad.
 In the doubles he partnered Samrat Bhasin but they also lost in 1st round to Austrians Christoph Haid and Hubert Suppan in straight sets.
 Bopanna won the 1st Arab Championships with Rohan Saikia.
 This was his 1st ever Junior Level Title.
 He then won Arab Contractors International Junior Championships with Rohan Saikia.

-He and Rohan then made it to the semi-finals of Kuwait Junior Open where they lost in a high tense match to pair of German Airan Kiebel and Pakistani Syed Nasir AliSherazi 4-6,7-6,4-6.

-He ended the year at Duncans ITF Junior World Tennis Championships where he had a 2nd round exit in singles losing to Tembe Kedar and in doubles he partnered with Vijayendra Laad where they lost at semi-finals to top seeds and eventual winners Indo-Brit pair of Manoj Mahadevan and James Auckland in straight sets.
+He and Rohan then made it to the semifinals of Kuwait Junior Open where they lost in a high tense match to pair of German Airan Kiebel and Pakistani Syed Nasir AliSherazi 4–6,7–6, 4–6.
+He ended the year at Duncans ITF Junior World Tennis Championships where he had a second round exit in singles losing to Tembe Kedar and in doubles he partnered with Vijayendra Laad where they lost at semifinals to top seeds and eventual winners Indo-Brit pair of Manoj Mahadevan and James Auckland in straight sets.
 He achieved his highest ITF Junior Ranking of 601 on 31 December.